 A civil divorce must first be finalized before this process can begin.

 All material relative to the nullity process is treated confidentially as required by the Church's law.
-All information, including civil and/or church documents, gathered during this process is the exclusive and permanent property of the Victoria Marriage Tribunal.
-Only those who have a right to the information (the parties, their Advocates and the Tribunal officials) are permitted to review it for the purposes expressly stated in canon law.
+All information, including civil and/or church documents, gathered during this process is the exclusive and permanent property of the Victoria Ecclesiastical Tribunal.
+Only those who have a right to the information (the parties, their Advocates, and the Tribunal officials) are permitted to review it for the purposes expressly stated in canon law.
 All are bound by oath to keep all information confidential and to use it only for the express purpose of resolving the case.

 The one who initiates the study of the marriage is the Petitioner; the other party is referred to as the Respondent.